This post contains affiliate links, but at Daily Dog Tag, we only share products that we would use ourselves or with our dogs.

 Using crates sets my dogs up for success.
 The dogs don’t cause damage or have the chance to counter surf and get into the garbage.
 The benefits of crate training are numerous, including:

-- Traveling -keeps pet safe in the car and possibly prevent pet running loose in case of an accident or stopping to get gas.
+- Traveling keeps pets safe in the car and possibly prevents pets from running loose in case of an accident or stopping to get gas.
 Also helpful for making a new place feel familiar.

 - Injured pets may need to be on restricted activity; crates make it easier to confine/supervise.